-In 2010, the MOC made monthly water-level measurements in all of the WIPP nonshallow subsurface water (SSW) monitoring network wells (see Figure 2-15 and Table 2.15), or quarterly in any redundant wells (i.e., six of the seven H-19b wells).
-As of February 2010, the WIPP monitoring network consisted of 64 wells (including two dualcompletion Magenta-Culebra well), see Table 2-15.
+In 2011, the MOC made monthly water-level measurements in all of the WIPP non-shallow subsurface water (SSW) monitoring network wells (see Figure 2-14 and Table 2.15), or quarterly in any redundant wells (i.e., six of the seven H-19b wells).
+As of August 2011, the WIPP monitoring network consisted of 65 wells (including one dual-completion Magenta-Culebra well), see Table 2-15.
 There were 49 wells with completions to the Culebra Member of the Rustler Formation, 13 to the Magenta Member of the Rustler Formation, two to the Bell Canyon Formation, and one to the Dewey Lake Formation.
-Since the last COMPs report, the dual-completion well WIPP-25 was plugged and abandoned.
+Since the last COMPs report, the dual-completion well H-9c was plugged back to only the Magenta, while the replacement well H-9bR was drilled to the Culebra on the same pad.

-Table 2.14 Changes in Groundwater Flow - 2010:
+Table 2.14 Changes in Groundwater Flow - 2012:

-COMP Title: Changes in Culebra Groundwater Flow COMP Units: Inferred from water-level data Related Monitori ng Data Monitoring Program Monitoring Parameter ID Characteristics (e.g., number, observa tion) Compliance Baseline Value Groundwater Monitoring Head and Topography Monthly water-level measurements, annual pressure-density surve Indirect COMP Derivatio on Procedure - Data acquired between Dec ember 2009 and December of 2010 Annual assessmen nt from ASER data.
-17 - K 12 1 Related PA Elem ients an an Alfred States Alfred States Alfred States Element Title Type & ID Derivation Procedure mpliance Jaseline Impact of Change Groundwater conceptual model, Transmissivity fields T-Fields Computer codes are used along with FI chment T- DS to endix PA.
+COMP Title: P Title: Changes in Culebra Groundwater Flow COMP Units: Inferred from water-level data Related Monitorin Monitoring Program Monitoring Parameter ID Characteristics Compliance Baseline Value (e.g., number, observation) Groundwater Monitoring Head and Topography Monthly water-level measurements, annual pressure-density survey Indirect acquired between Deco ember · 2010 and I December of 2011 Annual assessment t from ASER data.
+Related PA Eleme ents Element Title Type & ID Derivation Procedure В mpliance Baseline Impact of Change Groundwater conceptual model, Transmissivity fields T-Fields Computer codes are used along with groundwater data to generate transmissivity fields for the Culebra on a regional scale.
+A summary of the conceptualization, implementation and calibration of the Culebra T-fields is given in Kuhlman (2010b).
+FIEL chment T- LDS to endix PA.
 Validates assumptions used in T-Field modeling and the groundwater Basin model.
-Monitoring Data an a Monitoring Parameter ID Trigger Value Basis Change in Culebra Groundwater Flow CRA-2004 range; see Table 2.15 Model-predicted travel time in the Culebra is compared to the distribution found in PA, for an ensemble-average model with best-fit boundary conditions to the current year's observed freshwater heads.
+Monitoring Data Monitoring Parameter ID Trigger Value Basis Change in Culebra Groundwater Flow PA Compliance Baseline range; see Table 2.15 Model-predicted travel time in the Culebra is compared to the distribution found in PA, for an ensemble-average model with best-fit boundary conditions to the current year's observed freshwater heads.
 The travel time from the center of the WIPP panels to the WIPP LWB must fall within the distribution found using 100 model runs used in the baseline PA.

-Figure 2.15.
+Figure 2.14.
 Map of the WIPP area showing well pad locations discussed in this section (See Table 2.15 for listing of wells at each well pad).